 Your first court date, whether you're in jail or out of custody, is called the arraignment, and is typically noted as being on the Announcement Docket in Travis County.

 For Felony cases in Travis County, the arraignment is often delayed, potentially for months, while awaiting Indictment and Discovery.
+Despite the clear legislative intent recorded on the Michael Moore Act, and despite the unambiguous language of the actual statute, the District Attorney's Office will not release any discovery until the case has been indicted.

 If you are charged with a Misdemeanor, most likely you will be arraigned in a County Court; conversely, District courts have original jurisdiction in all felony criminal cases, so an arraignment on felony charges or felony arrests would take place in the District Court.